 - There is also some level of sensitivity which lasts for a couple of weeks

-- It is crucial to avoid strenuous activities at least for a week and patient can perform normal activities and exercise after a month.
+- It is crucial to avoid strenuous activities at least for a week and the patient can perform normal activities and exercise after a month.

 - The swelling and bruising will subside gradually.
 Also, the nipples may look prominent promptly after the surgery because of the swelling which will disappear slowly.